acailic/acailic.github.io/_notes/oca-chapter-3.md

   same number of columns for each of its rows.
 - Array anonymous initializer is only allowed in the declaration.

+- if  al is declared as ArrayList<Double>, therefore the add method is typed to accept only a Double.
 {% highlight java %}
 String[] arr = { "A", "B", "C" }; // OK
 arr = { "C", "B", "A" }; // Does not compile!